 Icon Description

 • Applies a matte finish to the model.

 • Applies a glossy finish to the model.

-% Opens the Advanced Properties dialog box for setting the Grid Style and the Hollow option.
+× Opens the Advanced Properties dialog box for setting the Grid Style and the Hollow option.

-The same of the sa Enables dragging an object (see page 5-29).
+Enables dragging an object (see page 5-29).

-10 Opens the Transform dialog box for changing the object's position and scale.
+9, Opens the Transform dialog box for changing the object's position and scale.

 Toggles the Lock Model Orientation setting.